srynobio/Salvo/README.md

 Description:

-    Designed to aid launching of jobs on CHPC cluster from a command list file.
+    Designed to aid launching of jobs on Slurm cluster from a command list file.
-    View github page <https://github.com/srynobio/Salvo> for more detailed description.

 Required options: